 Keep strands clean

-When your hair is dirty, it tends to looks darker (dirt and oil flatten tresses and give it that greasy look).
-Dry shampoo is a wonder for soaking up oil, while adding texture and lifting strands.
+When your hair is dirty, it tends to look darker (dirt and oil flatten tresses and give it that greasy look).
+Dry shampoo is a wonder for soaking up oil while adding texture and lifting strands.
 Try Klorane Dry Shampoo With Oat Milk, which mops up grease and adds amazing volume.
-Find out the best shampoo for your hair type.
+Also, here’s how clarifying shampoo may be ruining your hair.